pilTrader-Projects/portfolio-react-cp/README.md

 ## <a href="https://piltrader-git.netlify.app/" target="_blank">LIVE DEMO</a>

 ## Description
-This is a ReactJS based personal resume website template for participants of The 6 Figure JavaScript ReactJS Challenge by Clever
+This is a ReactJS based personal resume website template for participants of The 5-Day ReactJS Challenge by CleverProgrammer (Day 1 - Assignment)

 ## Make it Your Own!
 #### PREREQUISITES: